 |† Daily Value (DV) not established.|

-Vegetable cellulose (vegetarian capsule), microcrystalline cellulose, magnesium stearate, silicon dioxide.
+Vegetable cellulose (vegetarian capsule), microcrystalline cellulose, magnesium stearate, silica.

 Contains no milk/dairy, gluten, wheat, yeast, eggs, corn, sugars, or artificial colors, or flavoring.

 Restful Sleep’s five ingredients help you fall asleep, stay asleep and enjoy a better quality of sleep.

 Also known as pyridoxine, helps with the production of neurotransmitters (serotonin, epinephrine, norepinephrine, GABA), which need to be balanced for healthy sleep.
 It helps promote relaxation and enhances your mood.

 Known as "the relaxation mineral," magnesium plays an important role in hydration, muscle relaxation, energy production, deactivation of adrenaline and sleep.
 It helps calm brain neurons, helps initiate sleep and enhances overall sleep quality.

 Gamma-amino-butyric acid (GABA) is an amino acid and neurotransmitter which inhibits excessive firing of neurons, resulting in a sense of calm.
 Supports the body’s natural mechanism for quieting the mind.

 An herb used traditionally for centuries its calming and sleep-inducing effects.
 Valerian may work through the GABA receptors, which calm brain activity when activated.
 It supports deep, restful, quality sleep.